cloudnativeessentials/dra-tutorial/README.md

     resourceClaimName: cloud-network-dra-net
 ```

-# Module 4: Deploy DRA and Workloads
+# Module 4: Deploy a DRA Driver and Workloads

 ## Deploy a DeviceClass